phlax/aio.web.server/aio/web/server/README.rst

 Any sections that start with "web/example-1/" will be treated as route definitions.

-The route definition should provide a "match" and a "handler" at a minimum.
+The route definition should provide a "match" and a "route" at a minimum.

 The route is given a name derived from the section name.
 In this case "homepage"